ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 ### Assimilations

 A _preposition's_ or a _verb's terminal 'n'_ can be assimilated to the following noun's or subject-suffix's 'n' or 'm' ("tammi" from "tan mi" and "lomma" from "lon ma").

-### en

-As a contraction, it can be _between modifiers_ too, when two different kind of thing is expressed.
-Generally it looks like this:
-`N M1 en M1`, where _N_ is a noun, _M1_ is a modifier (_one_ modifier!) and _M2_ is another (_one_) modifier.
-Usually this piece would look like this: `N M1 SEP N M2`, where _SEP_ is a separator.
-An additional _pi_ can be used after the noun.

-It meant to be used mainly in speak (where stress and emphasis helps to make it clear how this should be interpreted)!

-__Example__

-_jan pona en toki_ = _jan pona SEP jan toki_ (good people and talking people) -- the SEP marks that there is an "e" or a "li" or an "en", depends on where it is within a sentence.
-Obviously, if this structure is in the object, it is preceeded by an "e" (...e jan pona en toki).
-If it is a predicate, there is a "li" (note: it _cannot_ be used after a verb!).

-Important, that it does not work with multiple modifiers!
-_jan pona toki en ike kalama_ and _jan pona en ike kalama_ are weird and really hard to understand.
-With one modifiers (the original _jan pona en toki_) it is understandable, but only with the right context.

 ### Time